goobric/tutorial-pull-request-HF23/instructions.md

-## Here are instructions on how to: Star, Fork, make New Branch, Clone, flag an Issue, Make Changes, and Pull Request.
+## Here are instructions on how to: Star, Fork, make New Branch, Clone, flag an Issue, Make Changes, and create a Pull Request.

 - [Star](#star)
 - [Fork](#fork)